jayraj1221/MovieStore/README.md

 2.)
 Clone the Repository: git clone https://github.com/jayraj1221/MovieStore.git

 3.)
-Navigate to the Project Directory: cd moviestore
+Navigate to the Project Directory: cd MovieStore

 4.)
 Restore Dependencies: Run the command to restore the necessary packages: dotnet restore